Facts about heart failure medication

 - Many medications have been shown to make people with heart failure live longer and feel better.
 These medications work in different ways.
 They may help by strengthening the heart’s pumping function or by reducing the amount of work that the heart has to do.

-- Most heart failure medication are started off at a low dose and the dose is increased over several weeks to a “target” dose.
+- Most heart failure medications are started off at a low dose and the dose is increased over several weeks to a “target” dose.

 - It is normal for your dose to change frequently in the first few months.
 It may take several days or a week for your body to adjust to the new dose of medication.